 We encourage everyone to perform an adequate warm-up before starting a workout.
 Warming up increases your core body temperature by pumping blood to working muscles, which can help mitigate injuries and improve your ability to perform while completing your workout.

-Warm-ups are based on our circuit workouts so all you have to do is tap, Start Warm-Up and Volt will do the rest, by automatically progressing you through each movement with timers and audible guidance.
+Warm-ups are based on our circuit workouts so Volt will automatically progress you through each movement with timers and audible guidance.

 No equipment needed.
 A mobility-focused routine targeting all major muscle groups.
 For anyone needing a general full-body warm-up.